p-ranav/indicators/README.md

 # MultiProgress

-`indicators` supports management of multiple progress bars using the `MultiProgress` class.
+`indicators` supports management of multiple progress bars with the `MultiProgress` class.

+`template <typename Indicator, size_t count> class MultiProgress` is a class template that holds references to multiple progress bars and provides a safe interface to update the state of each bar. `MultiProgress` works with both `ProgressBar` and `BlockProgressBar` classes.

+Below is an example `MultiProgress` object that manages three `ProgressBar` objects.

 <p align="center">
   <img src="img/multi_progress.gif"/>
 </p>

-`MultiProgress<typename Indicator, size_t count>` is a template class that holds references to progress bars and provides a safe interface to update the state of multiple bars. `MultiProgress` works with both `ProgressBar` and `BlockProgressBar`.

 ```cpp
 #include <indicators/multi_progress.hpp>